-Your Air Conditioner May Be Short Cycling
+Your Air Conditioner Might Be Short Cycling

-Refrigerant Leak: Your refrigerant holds and releases heat, making it one of the most important parts in your HVAC system.
+Refrigerant Leak: Your refrigerant absorbs and releases heat, making it one of the most important parts in your HVAC system.
 A leak can be catastrophic, as the coils designed to hold the coolant are expensive to replace.
 It’s important to respond quickly if you suspect a leak to prevent premature air conditioning replacement.

 Clogged Condensate Line: When humidity is condensed into moisture during the cooling process, the condensate line safely drains it away.
 When the line or drain pan is clogged up, a float switch stops the AC before half of it is running underwater.